summerginger/PyBer_Analysis/README.md

   To conclude, three suggestions are provided in hoping to address the disparities:

-  1-	 Promote rural riding service by adding more drivers, especially during the busy month.
+  1-	Promote rural riding service by adding more drivers, especially during the busy time.

   2-	Offer coupons to the rural riders to balance high prices to promote the services in rural areas.

-  3-	Set the rating and reasons for users to use the app in order to make a better promotion and prediction plan in the future.
+  3-  Moreover, we need more than just analyzing the basic riding-sharing data.
+If we could able to collect destinations and set the rating and reasons for users to use the app,         that would be helpful to make a better promotion and prediction plan in the future.